volkamerlab/OpenCADDSuperpositionBenchmark/src/README.md

 ## analysis_utils.py
 This file contains all functions used for the visualisation and analysis of the results in the Jupyter notebooks.
 It is imported in the notebooks and the function are called there.
-Some additional function are provided.
+Some additional functions are provided.
 For example a ```compute_anova``` is also provided, if the data is distributed normally.
 For descriptions of the functions please refer to the docstrings in the file.